-This Standing Order establishes a pilot legal regulatory sandbox and an Office of Legal Services Innovation to assist the Utah Supreme Court with respect to overseeing and regulating the practice of law by nontraditional legal service providers or by traditional providers offering nontraditional legal services.
+This Standing Order establishes a pilot legal regulatory sandbox and an Office of Legal Services Innovation to assist the Utah Supreme Court with overseeing and regulating the practice of law by nontraditional legal service providers or by traditional providers offering nontraditional legal services.
+Unless otherwise provided, this Order shall expire on the second anniversary of its effective date.

-The Standing Order is effective as of \\\\\\, 2020.
+The Standing Order is effective as of August 14, 2020.